Learn what our surgeons do that is Different from most Tummy Tucks

 These two patients desired to improve other areas of their body during the tummy tuck.
 In one case, the removed fat was transferred to her breasts for a 1 cup enlargement, without implants.
 In the other case, the fat was transferred to her “hip dip” on the side of the buttock to create a more rounded and youthful shape.

 Awake Mini Tummy Tuck and Liposuction

 For those patients who don’t need a full tummy tuck, a mini tummy tuck may be an option.
 This can usually be done awake with a local anesthetic for a faster recovery.
 Liposuction is usually done at the same time and drains are not needed.

 This patient desired a mini tummy tuck and breast lift after two pregnancies changed her body.
 The procedure was done awake, the lower abdominal fullness was eliminated, and the breasts are more perky and youthful.

-Since each patient is unique and has their own goals and expectations, Dr. Gutowski tailors a custom treatment plan for his body contouring patients.
+Since each patient is unique and has their own goals and expectations, our surgeons tailor a custom treatment plan for their body contouring patients.
 The techniques and procedures mentioned above may be modified to give the best result based on each patient’s body type.